← Back to SEO Guides

 Google’s ranking system constantly evaluates user behavior signals to determine which results best satisfy search intent.

-By studying these results, SEO professionals can identify the dominant intent behind a keyword and create content that aligns with that expectation.
+By studying these results, this process can identify the dominant intent behind a keyword and create content that aligns with that expectation.

 This process is commonly referred to as SERP intent analysis.